 The ColorBreeze© System

-Before I talk about my ColorBreeze system, I want to go back to Albert Munsell'steachings.
-Some of you may be aware of artist Albert Munsell’s Color Tree, which was created over 100 years ago.
+Before I talk about my ColorBreeze system, I want to go back to Albert Munsell's teachings.
+Some of you may be aware of artist Albert Munsell's Color Tree, created over 100 years ago.
 Many industries, including most color analysis systems, still follow his theory of color, and ColorBreeze is no exception.

-I found this tree helpful in my own understanding the color seasons.
-See where certain colors sit on his tree.
-Yellow is at the top, since it is lighter in value than blue, which is at the bottom.
-Pure yellow based colors, like Springs, is always lighter in value than pure blue based colors, like Winters.
+I found this tree helpful in my own understanding of the color seasons.
+See where specific colors sit on his tree.
+Yellow is at the top since it is lighter in value than blue, which is at the bottom.
+Pure yellow-based colors, like Springs, is always lighter in value than pure blue-based colors, like Winters.

 Warm colors are on the right; cool colors are on the left.
 And all the variations of these qualities inserted in various spots among the branches.